Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Introduction

-These findings extend ROC analysis and the $\AUC$ measure from dichotomous to general real-valued outcomes, and afford the unification of thus far disparate theories and methodologies, both at the population level and for estimation and testing in empirical settings.
-In particular, we establish central limit theorems for the sample versions of $\CMA$ and $\AGC$, and we develop a general test of \citet{DeLong1988} type for the comparison of $\CMA$ or $\AGC$ for competing predictors of a shared outcome $Y$.
-Our generalization nests tests for the equality of the asymmetric $\AUC$ measure for a dichotomous outcome, and tests for the equality of Spearman's rank correlation $\rhoS$ in the continuous case, respectively.

 The remainder of the paper is organized as follows.
-The key development is in Section \ref{sec:population} in the population setting and in Section \ref{sec:sample} in empirical settings, where we introduce plug-in sample versions of $\AGC$ and $\CMA$ and draw on the recent work of \citet{Pohle2024a} to devise estimators and tests, covering the full range from dichotomous to continuous outcomes.
-Case studies on revolutionary developments in the recent transition from physics-based to data-driven weather prediction, and on the assessment of uncertainty statements for large language models, are presented in Section \ref{sec:case_studies}.
-The paper closes with a discussion in Section \ref{sec:discussion}.
-Proofs and technical details are deferred to Appendices \ref{app:proofs_population} and \ref{app:proofs_sample}, respectively.
+The subsequent Section~\ref{sec:population} elaborates the, in part surprising, properties of the C index and the $\CMA$ measure at the population level.
+Section~\ref{sec:sample} turns to empirical settings, where we study plug-in sample versions of the measures and draw on the recent work of \citet{Pohle2025a} to devise tools for inference that cover the full range from dichotomous to continuous outcomes.
+In particular, we establish central limit theorems for the sample versions of the measures, and we develop general tests of \citet{DeLong1988} type for the comparison of monotone association with a shared outcome, which nest classic tests for the equality of $\AUC$, Spearman's Rho, and Kendall's Tau, respectively.
+Section~\ref{sec:case_studies} presents case studies on revolutionary developments in the recent transition from physics-based to data-driven weather prediction, and on the assessment of uncertainty statements for large language models.
+The paper closes with a discussion in Section~\ref{sec:discussion}.
+Proofs and technical details are deferred to appendices.